Azure/azure-mysql/Magento/magento_readme.md

 | `mySQLSkuCapacity` | 4 | 16 |
 | `mySQLStorageSize` | 128000 | 512000 |
 | `fileShareQuota` | 512 | 16384 |

+## Next steps

+For more details about the architecture, see the [Magento e-commerce in Azure Kubernetes Service (AKS)](https://docs.microsoft.com/azure/architecture/example-scenario/magento/magento-azure) guidance on the Azure Architecture Center.

+## Cleanup resources

+To remove this deployment simply remove the resource group that contains this sample.

 ## Code of Conduct